stAItuned/content-manager/articles/deepseek-v3-open-source-ai/article.md

 - **Mixture-of-Experts Architecture**: Activates only relevant parameters for each token, reducing computational overhead.
 - **Scalability**: Enables seamless handling of complex, large-scale tasks.

+#### DeepSeek-R1: Pioneering Advanced Reasoning

+Released in January 2025, DeepSeek-R1 is designed to excel in complex reasoning tasks, including mathematics and coding.
+Notably, it achieves performance comparable to OpenAI's o1 model across various benchmarks.

+**Key Features:**

+- **Reinforcement Learning (RL) Optimization:** DeepSeek-R1 was trained using large-scale reinforcement learning without relying on supervised fine-tuning.
+This approach incentivized the model to develop advanced reasoning behaviors, such as self-verification and reflection.

+- **Open-Source Accessibility:** Aligning with DeepSeek's commitment to open-source development, R1 is available under the MIT license, allowing developers to freely access and utilize the model's weights and outputs.

+- **Distilled Variants:** To support a wide range of applications, DeepSeek has released distilled versions of R1, including models based on Llama and Qwen architectures.
+These distilled models offer efficient performance suitable for various deployment scenarios.

 ---

 ### What Makes DeepSeek Stand Out?